Lamborghini Huracán: Huracán Evo GT Celebration

-The Huracán Evo GT Celebration is a limited edition model with a limited production of 36 units.
-It pays tribute to the victories of 2018 and 2019 at the 24 Hours of Daytona and the 12 Hours of Sebring.
-The number 36 is the sum time of the two famous endurance races, also known as the “36 Hours of Florida”.
+The Huracán Evo GT Celebration is a limited-edition Huracán EVO AWD model with a limited production of 36 units worldwide.
+It pays tribute to Lamborghini's consecutive victories during 2018 and 2019 at the 24 Hours of Daytona and the 12 Hours of Sebring, being the youngest team to do so.
+The number 36 is the total sum time of the two famous endurance races, also known as the “36 Hours of Florida”.
 It was unveiled with another special edition, the Lamborghini Aventador SVJ 63 Roadster, at Monterey Car Week in California in August 2019.
-Visually, the car has a unique green livery with orange accents commemorating the motorsport achievements of the brand.
-The car shares its engine with the Huracán GT3 race car and is limited to North American market only.
+Visually, the car has a unique green livery (grey and blue optional) with orange accents commemorating the motorsport achievements of the brand.
+The car wears #11 decals and shares its engine with the winning Huracán GT3 EVO race car.